agilethought/angularjs-styleguide/README.md

 ## Naming

-### Naming Guidelines
+### Naming Guidelines (90% - added app)
 ###### [Style [Y120](#style-y120)]

   - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
-My recommended pattern is `feature.type.js`.
+Our recommended pattern is `feature.type.js`.
 There are 2 names for most assets:
     *   the file name (`avengers.controller.js`)
     *   the registered component name with Angular (`AvengersController`)